Find out about how we deal with nuisances caused by noise, smoke, fumes, dust, odour, artificial light, animals, insects

 The definition of what constitutes a nuisance has been developed through many years of legal judgments on what is and what is not a nuisance.
 For example, the case of Bamford v Turnley defined nuisance as "any continuous activity or state of affairs causing a substantial and unreasonable interference with a (claimant's) land or his use and enjoyment of that land".

 Nuisance law is based around the use of property without undue interference.
-A nuisance has to cross a property boundary and affect another person's enjoyment of his/her own property.
-It generally involves some form of damage to, or intolerable interference with the claimant's property.
+A nuisance has to cross a property boundary and be the use or condition of one piece of land adversely affecting another person's use or enjoyment of his/her own property.
 Therefore an issue which disturbed you whilst walking on a public footpath, or whilst you were a visitor somewhere, could not be a nuisance to you.
 The Council could not deal with these issues unless it was something, defined in the legislation, that was also dangerous to health.

 The test to be applied for a statutory nuisance is the same as for a common law (private) nuisance.
 The matter must be excessive, regular or constant, and must substantially and unreasonably interfere with your wellbeing, comfort or the enjoyment of your property.
 That property may be a residential or commercial property.
 Specific sensitivities of a person complaining cannot be taken account of in deciding whether a matter is a nuisance.
 These could be factors such as unusual shift patterns or medical conditions.
 The courts have to be satisfied that a nuisance would be caused to an average person.
 Therefore where a sensitive person experiences a significant interference, which an average person would not, there can be no nuisance in law.
 Generally there must be an element of continuance (or frequent recurrence) and a one-off incident will not normally amount to a nuisance (but may be harmful to the health of anyone and actionable as a statutory nuisance (e.g. black smoke)).
 Temporary or occasional interference involving little actual or potential harm would rarely constitute a statutory nuisance.